 6. Consider the formatting of your emails

-Proper sentence structure is extremely important when it comes to writing a formal email.
+Proper sentence structure is really important when it comes to writing a formal email.
 Using correct grammar and punctuation is the first place to start.
-Full stops, commas, question marks; these should be used correctly throughout.
+Full stops, commas, and question marks; these should be used correctly throughout.

-Use paragraphs to break up the message and structure it so that it is easy to read at a glance.
-If the email can be read briefly, it will get higher levels of engagement even if the recipient doesn’t have the time to read it properly.
+Use paragraphs to break up the message and structure it so that it’s easy to read at a glance.
+If the email can be read briefly, it’ll get higher levels of engagement even if the recipient doesn’t have the time to read it properly.

 Standard font size (10pt or 12pt) is the only size that should be used when writing formal emails.
 Keep your font colors simple; black is the easiest color to read on all devices.

-It’s recommended you use web safe font such as Arial or Calibri as these are easier to read.
+It’s recommended you use a web-safe font such as Arial or Calibri as these are easier to read.
 If you use custom fonts when sending an email, the font may not be installed on your recipient’s device.
 This means the text will automatically change to a default font such as Times New Roman.